MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 **To build your client libraries:**

-1. Download@@ the Swagger-based JSON file, `swagger.json`, containing the definitions for the core operationalization APIs.
+1. Download the Swagger-based JSON file, `rserver-swagger-9.0.1.json`, containing the definitions for the core operationalization APIs.
+This file can be found on the [main API documentation page](https://microsoft.github.io/deployr-api-docs/9.0.1).

 1. Install a Swagger code generator such as [Azure autorest](https://github.com/Azure/autorest).